 - Costs a little more than other options

 - Only the one color option (but it is specifically made to look like Nadal’s racket)

 Coming from a less popular brand, the Weierfu Kids Tennis Racket is another option worth considering.

 Designed to keep your child engaged, the racket comes in 3 different sizes ranging from 17 to 19-inch.
 Every racket comes with a white base color, which is beautifully complemented with either yellow or pink highlights.
 All rackets have a white grip.

 Looks aside, the Weierfu is also a reliable racket on the tennis court.
 It’s made of high-grade aluminum that keeps its weight to a minimum while also providing durability.
 To be specific, the racket tips the scales at 150 grams, which makes it pretty lightweight; hence easy for a child to swing.

 Another thing we love about this racket is that it’s available in a 2-pack, which is reasonably-priced.
 So if you have more than one child, and they’re both interested in learning tennis, this package will come in handy.

 Most tennis racket manufacturers don’t provide any form of guarantee.
 This can cause many buyers to doubt the quality of their products.
-Luckily, Weierfu stands out from the pack by providing a 3-month money-back guarantee.
+Luckily, Weierfu stands out from the pack by giving a 3-month money-back guarantee.

 - Includes a storage bag

-- Comes with 90-day money back guarantee
+- Comes with a 90-day money-back guarantee

 - Lightweight construction